paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

         cozmo.drive_wheels(lwheel_speed=50.0, rwheel_speed=50.0)
 ```

+---

 There are other handlers you should know about.
-You don't need them for this lesson, but they may come in handy for a later lesson so I'll include the notes on them now just in case.
+In addition to detecting a cliff edge, the Cozmo can also detect when the button on it's top is pressed, or when you pick it up.
+Examples of how these work follow...

 Detect pressing the button on top of Cozmo...